Acadiensis, Volume 17Department of History, University of New Brunswick., 1987 - Atlantic Coast (Canada) |

 Page 146

-... world they were leaving behind , would conform as closely as possible to traditional English conceptions of the ideal , well - ordered commonwealth.4 This determination accounted for the peculiar social organization of New England .
+... traditional English conceptions of the ideal , well - ordered commonwealth.4 This determination accounted for the peculiar social organization of New England .
+In their grand design of building the ideal traditional ordered English ...

-... world they were leaving behind , would conform as closely as possible to traditional English conceptions of the ideal , well - ordered commonwealth.4 This determination accounted for the peculiar social organization of New England .
+... traditional English conceptions of the ideal , well - ordered commonwealth.4 This determination accounted for the peculiar social organization of New England .
+In their grand design of building the ideal traditional ordered English ...

 Other editions - View all